 Carefully supervise young children when they are in the room with heater.
+When using the hand-held remote accessory, keep selector switch in the OFF position to prevent children from turning on burners with remote.

 You must operate this heater with the fireplace screen and hood in place.
 Make sure fireplace screen and hood are in place before running heater.
 The fireplace screen shall have openings for introduction of combustion air.